OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/README.md

 `mvn liberty:dev`

-After the Open Liberty server starts and you see the `Press the Enter key to run tests on demand.` message, you can press the `enter/return` key to run the integration tests.
+After the Open Liberty server starts and you see the **Press the Enter key to run tests on demand.** message, you can press the **enter/retur** key to run the integration tests.
 After the tests finish, you can press the `enter/return` key to run the tests again, or you can make code changes to the application or tests.
 Development mode automatically recompiles and updates any application or test code changes that you make.

-After you are finished running tests, stop the Open Liberty server by typing `q` in the shell session where you ran the server, and then press the `enter/return` key.
+After you are finished runn **enter/return** key.

 # Bootstrapping your application for testing

-Navigate to the `start` directory to begin.
+Navigate to the **start** directory to begin.

 `cd ../start`